 Post-Fintechs arrival & building a new value proposition for customers, Banks adopted a collaborative approach to work together and develop new products, business models, and value drivers for customers.
-Emerging demands from Fintechs led to banks opening up its services and data through APIs and drive API enabled Banking, and now widely been termed as Open Banking.
+Emerging demands from Fintechs led to banks opening up their services and data through APIs and drive API enabled Banking, and now widely been termed as Open Banking.

 Various business models evolved across financial services, be it payments, lending, investments, etc. Fintechs has grown in this space widely, and banks across the globe started opening up APIs and worked together with Fintechs.

-Though Fintechs have been mainly benefitted in the entire business of Open banking, Big Tech firms ( widely been used for Google, Apple, Facebook, Amazon, Microsoft, and others) spotted significant opportunities to enter into financial services space.
+Though Fintechs have been mainly benefitted in the entire business of Open banking, Big Tech firms ( widely been used for Google, Apple, Facebook, Amazon, Microsoft, and others) spotted significant opportunities to enter into the financial services space.
 Be it Sundar Pichai or Jeff Bezos, all have clearly shown their deep interest in the financial segment and esp in Banking.

 Open Banking made things easier for them as they could use banking services from Banks through APIs and build better customer engagement & value proposition for their set of customers.
 Before getting into advantages big techs having others to fast track their financial services, it is essential to look at the transition made by some of these big techs into banking.

-Google Pay has been one of the success stories for Google in payment space across the globe, where Google developed a payment service provider on the UPI platform and providing both P2P and P2M services in the Indian Market.
+Google Pay has been one of the success stories for Google in the payment space across the globe, where Google developed a payment service provider on the UPI platform and providing both P2P and P2M services in the Indian Market.
 Google has already announced the launch of Google Card, a kind of debit card, co-branded with a Banking partner.
 Recently, Google has further widened its ambition to drive banking services when it announced to launch mobile banking accounts in partnership with BBVA USA, Bank Mobile, BMO Harris, Coastal Community Bank, First Independence Bank, and SEFCU.

-In the race of widening banking services, Amazon is taken big jump by leaps and bounds with venturing into banking services space with payments to lending to selling insurance.
+In the race of widening banking services, Amazon is taken a big jump by leaps and bounds with venturing into the banking services space with payments to lending to selling insurance.
 By looking closely, it would look like Amazon is building the future of banking within its ecosystem.
 Though Amazon is mostly trying to do lots of banking services in partnership with Banks, it is investing heavily in Fintechs to widen its portfolio.

 Amazon Pay has already been successful in most of the region with its digital wallet kind of functionality.
 In India, Amazon has implemented UPI functionality to its Amazon Pay and built a complete payment app to facilitate funds transfer, bill payments, recharge, and other features.
 Amazon took a big step towards strengthening its payment game by integrating with Worldpay, in 2019, to act as a back-end intermediary between banks and credit card companies.